grails/grails-guides/README.md

 ## Creating a Guide

-To create a new guide run the `create-guide.sh` script:
+To create a new guide first make sure you have `grails` and `gradle` installed and set to the appropriate versions you want to use for the guide.
+Then run the `create-guide.sh` script:

 ```groovy
 ./create-guide.sh my-new-guide
 ```

+The name of the guide should be in all lower case and hyphen separated as in the example above.

 ## Pubishing the Guide

-To publish the guide setup in the Grails guides organization: https://github.com/grails-guides
+To publish the guide create a new repository in the Grails guides organization: https://github.com/grails-guides

+The repository name should match the name you used when running the `create-guide.sh` script in the previous step.

 And checkin the guide using Git.
-Then activate travis and use `travis encrypt` to encode the necessary tokens for the publishing to work:
+Then activate Travis for the repository and use `travis encrypt` to encrypt the necessary tokens for the publishing to work:

 ```bash
 travis encrypt GH_TOKEN=... --add